-Process: Any faculty member who has a grievance with respect to appointment, promotion, salary or with respect to such matters as assignment of duties, academic freedom or working conditions and who has been unable to resolve the matter with the department chair and the dean of the appropriate School or College shall have the right to appeal in writing to the University Provost, or where the grievance is against the action of the University Provost or President, to the President.
-If a resolution acceptable to the faculty member is not thereby effected, or if the faculty member has not received a response from the provost or president within thirty days* after having submitted his/her appeal, the faculty member may petition the Faculty Grievance Committee for consideration of the grievance.
-A petition shall set forth in detail the nature of the grievance and shall state against whom the grievance is directed.
-It shall contain any data which the petitioner deems pertinent to the case.
+Process: This process is available to any faculty member who has a grievance with respect to appointment, salary, assignment of duties, academic freedom or working conditions.
+The grievance process is to be used when the faculty member has been unable to resolve the matter with the department chair and the dean of the appropriate School or College.
+The grievance consists of a written appeal, and any supporting documentation, which is transmitted by the faculty member to the University Provost, or where the grievance is against the action of the University Provost or President, to the President.
+If a resolution acceptable to the faculty member is not thereby effected, or if the faculty member has not received a response from the provost or president within thirty days after having submitted an appeal, the faculty member may request consideration of the grievance by the Faculty Grievance Committee.
+The faculty member will prepare a petition that sets forth in detail the nature of the grievance and shall state against whom the grievance is directed.
+It shall contain any data which the grievant deems pertinent to the case.

 A Grievance Panel, comprised of members of the Committee, will decide whether the grievance merits further investigation.
 The submission of a petition will not automatically result in an investigation or detailed consideration of the grievance.
 If the Panel determines that a further investigation is not warranted, it shall report that finding to the grievant within thirty days of receipt of the grievance.
 If the Panel determines that further action is warranted, it will be provided with all relevant information and will seek to bring about a settlement of the issue.
 If, in the opinion of the Panel, such a settlement is not possible or is inappropriate, the Panel, within sixty days of receipt of the grievance, will report its findings and recommendations to the provost (or president), the parties to the grievance, and the chair of the Faculty Grievance Committee.
 If the Panel determines that the provost (or president) should take some action to redress the grievance, the provost (or president) shall, within thirty days, accept the recommendation(s) of the Panel or state reasons in writing for rejecting the recommendation(s) to the chair of the Faculty Grievance Committee and to the parties to the grievance, or shall indicate in writing why a decision is delayed and when a resolution is expected.